tramitit/guides/en/germany/applying_for_housing_allowance.md

 ---
-title: "Applying for Housing Allowance"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: "Guide to Applying for Housing Allowance in Germany"
+- Germany
+date: '2024-06-07'
-description: "Step-by-step guide on how to apply for housing allowance (Wohngeld in Germany)"
+description: Learn about Wohngeld in Germany, how to apply for housing benefit, required documents, and tips.
+Find out if you qualify and avoid penalties!
 draft: false
+meta_title: 'German Housing Allowance: Eligibility, Application & Providers'
+title: 'German Housing Allowance: Eligibility, Application & Providers'
-translationKey: "germany-applying_for_housing_allowance"
+translationKey: germany-applying_for_housing_allowance
 ---

 ## Description
 ### What is it?